System environment (Hostname, DNS etc)

 First install it:

-Edit the file /etc/dovecot/conf.d/10-mail.conf to change one line to instruct Dovecot on the directory to look for mails.
+Edit the file /etc/dovecot/conf.d/10-mail.conf to change one line to instruct Dovecot from the directory to look for mails.

 Change this line: